virteal/l8/README.md

 l8 0.1.79
 =========

+2014: v 0.1.79 is going to be the last version of alpha 1.
+Version 0.2.01 is coming soon.

 [![Build Status](https://travis-ci.org/JeanHuguesRobert/l8.png)](https://travis-ci.org/JeanHuguesRobert/l8)

 l8 is a modern multi-tasker for javascript.
 It schedules javascript tasks using promises and distributed actors.
 Such tasks can run browser side and server side.